francois/scout_inventory/README.md

     - Indicates future repairs or things that may have happened to the Product
     - It may be easier to display the reservation list and have a Notes field next to each event
-* User can view a single Product's history
+* User adds a Note on a Product
-    - Displays the number of times this product was rented
-    - Displays any notes associated with each rental
+    - The Note is not tied to any specific Event
+* Admin adds Product Category
+* Admin adds Group
-* Admin registers product Category
+* Admin registers first User in Group
+    - Email, password, name

 ## Product Examples